 We Are In Christ

-“In Christ” is another familiar phrase that we fail to process.
 When Paul identifies the redeemed as those who are “in Christ,” it is more than shorthand for “in the faith of Christ.”
 It indicates a real union—an intimate connection, allowing Paul to assert that God “has raised us up together, and made us sit together in heavenly places in Christ Jesus” (Eph.
 2:6).
 Not, “you shall sit there,” but, “you have been made to sit there now.”
-Matthew Poole notes that “we in him may be said to sit there too, by reason of our union with him, and being members of him.”
+Matthew Poole notes, “We in him may be said to sit there too, by reason of our union with him, and being members of him.”

-I am sitting in my office, but Paul says I’m already sitting in heaven.
-That is because my being is inseparable from Christ’s being, so that wherever Christ is, it can be said that I am there too.
+My life is wrapped up in Christ’s life, so that wherever Christ is, it can be said that I am there too.
 Where is your life?
 If you are saved, look for Jesus.
-When you find him, you’ll find your life, safe and secure.
-“For you have died, and your life is hid with Christ in God” (Col. 3:3).
+When you find him, you’ll find your life, safe and secure: “For you have died, and your life is hid with Christ in God” (Col. 3:3).

-Christians are so intimately bound to Jesus that every part of his story becomes part of our story.
+Christians are so intimately bound to Jesus that we share in his story.
 We confess Christ crucified, dead, buried, risen, ascended, seated in heaven, and coming again; in Christ, we too are:

 - Crucified — “I have been crucified with Christ” (Gal.
 2:20).